Clive James On Television

 Synopsis

-This volume incorporates three collections: Visions Before Midnight, The Crystal Bucket and Glued to the Box.
+This book combines the three volumes of Clive's collected columns: Visions Before Midnight, The Crystal Bucket and Glued To The Box.